- Reviews: 752

 All in all there are three rooms, the first one is even below ground floor.
 Then there is second floor, and our room on the third floor, renting which also includes the kitchen and balcony on the fourth floor.
 It's only the last room that has a view, and I would definitely recommend that one, even if it's of course a bit more expensive than the first two.

 Payment for the room has to be made on arrival, in cash.
 No breakfast is included, although there is no problem whatsoever to get fresh breakfast from the small shops downstairs in the morning.
-Neither is there wifi (this is an old italian UNESCO village, mind you…), but as long as you're prepared to be away from some modernity for a while this is a fantastic place!
+Neither is there wifi (this is an old italian UNESCO village, after all…), but as long as you're prepared to be away from some modernity for a while this is a fantastic place!

 Easiest way to arrive is by train from La Spezia, south of Cinque Terre.
 Don't arrive in a car, as the streets are car free with the exception of the green tour bus.
 The train station of Riomaggiore is a five minute walk from the apartment.